Town Hall Museum

 The upper floor of the hall was a council chamber built on 15 pillars, while below there was a store room for market goods and also a Blind House or lock-up, in which drunks were detained overnight.
 The building was extensively restored in 1889 when the Blind House disappeared.

 The Town Hall now houses a museum which generally opens Wednesdays & Saturdays 10.00 – 12.00 for most of the year.
-To find the Town Hall, please see Town Centre Map.
+At present they have a small exhibition on the history of the town hall in the Exhibition Room, next to town council office reception, in The Manor House, Lime Kiln SN4 7GJ.

-If you are interested in local history then you may like to be a Museum Steward, for further information then please see the Royal Wootton Bassett Town Hall Museum website https://rwbthm.wordpress.com/
+If you are interested in local history then you may like to be a Museum Steward, for further information, please visit the Royal Wootton Bassett Town Hall Museum website